datacarpentry/sql-ecology-lesson/_episodes/02-sql-aggregation.md

 calculating combined values in groups.

 Let’s go to the surveys table and find out how many individuals there are.
-Using the wildcard * simply counts the number of records (rows):
+Using the wildcard * counts the number of records (rows):

     SELECT COUNT(*)
     FROM surveys;